-Learn how to choose the best baby video monitor for your home and nursery.
+Learn how to choose the best baby wireless video monitor for your home and nursery.

 Why I Need a Video Baby Monitor for My Toddler

 When I walked away from Little Elsa (or was she Lucky Prescott today?), she was sitting on the floor in our ‘loud room’, playing quietly with her horsies and baby giraffe.